 An introduction to data communications in local and wide-area networks.
 Topics include: thorough coverage of the OSI model, protocols, standards, transmission media, analog and digital signaling, LAN topologies, VLANs, and hardware/software considerations.
-Closed to students who have taken or who are currently taking CS385.
-Prerequisite: CIS 117 or CS 117 or permission of Department Chairperson.
+Closed to students who have taken or who are currently taking CS 385.